Past Presidents

 2. Diane Young-Spitzer* (1986 partial term)

-Diane is Deputy Director and General Counsel of the Massachusetts Securities Division.
+Diane is Director and General Counsel of the Massachusetts Securities Division.
 The Division administers and enforces the Commonwealth's securities laws which were enacted to protect investors by prohibiting unlicensed and/or fraudulent activity.
-One of Diane's primary duties is serving as the presiding officer in the Division's Administrative Hearings.

 Prior to joining the Division, Diane worked in the Office of the General Counsel of the U.S. Securities and Exchange Commission in Washington, DC.

-Ms. Young-Spitzer is active in the North American Securities Administrators Association (NASAA).
-She is Vice-Chair of the Investor Education Section Committee and Chairperson of NASAA’s Alerts & Advisories Project Group.
-She is also a member of the NASAA Senior Issues/Diminished Capacity Committee.
+Diane is one of the founding members of the Asian American Lawyers Association and served as its president in the Association's early years.
+She is active in the North American Securities Administrators Association (NASAA) and is currently a member of the NASAA Board.
+She has served as Chair of the Investor Education Section Committee and is currently Chairperson of NASAA’s Alerts & Advisories Project Group.
+She is also a member of the NASAA Investor Education Training Committee.

-Diane is currently a trustee of the Roxbury Latin School and has previously served on the Boards of the Winsor School and of the Old South Church of Boston.
+Diane has served on the Boards of the Roxbury Latin School, the Winsor School and the Old South Church of Boston.

-Ms. Young-Spitzer is a graduate of Wellesley College with a Bachelor of Arts degree in Political Science.
+Diane is a graduate of Wellesley College with a Bachelor of Arts degree in Political Science and East Asian Studies.
 She received her law degree from Boston College Law School.

 3. Marian Tse* (1986-1987)